loom-build-tool/loom/docs/plugin-spotbugs.rst

 The SpotBugs plugin provides the functionality of SpotBugs_ to Loom.

-From the SpotBugs website: *SpotBugs is the spiritual successor of FindBugs, carrying on from the point where it left off with support of its community.*
+From the SpotBugs website: *SpotBugs is the spiritual successor of FindBugs_, carrying on from the point where it left off with support of its community.*

 Loom uses SpotBugs version 3.1.0-RC5, FbContrib version 7.0.3.sb, FindSecBugs version 1.7.1.